morris-lab/Capybara/README.md

 **3. Load the single-cell reference atlas and the corresponding meta data**

 *Note: The meta data of Mouse Cell Atlas contains 6 columns, including Cell.name, ClusterID, Tissue, Batch, Cell.Barcode, and Annotation.
-The annotation is what we used for high-resolution reference construction.*
+The annotation is what we used for high-resolution reference construction.
+We've included the version of meta data we used along with the package.
+The counts data were organized as the following.*

+> Folder: MCA Counts

+>> Tissue_1 Folder

+>>> Counts.csv

+>> Tissue_2 Folder

+>>> Counts.csv

+>> ...